EndPointCorp/end-point-blog/2012/01/03/automating-removal-of-ssh-key-patterns.html.md

 fi
 ```

-## Checking and modifying authorized_keys for a pattern
+### Checking and modifying authorized_keys for a pattern

-With some prerequisites in place, we're finally ready to scan the system's authorized_keys files.
-Let's just start with the syntax for that loop.
+With some prerequisites in place, we’re finally ready to scan the system’s authorized_keys files.
+Let’s just start with the syntax for that loop.

 ```bash
 for key_file in `locate authorized_keys`; do